base-report/chart-study/README.md

 # Chart Study Tool

-The Chart Study Tool, by [base.report](https://base.report) is a web-based application for analyzing stock charts.
+The Chart Study tool, by [base.report](https://base.report), is a web-based application for analyzing stock charts.

-It is currently in alpha stage and may contain bugs or unfinished features.
+**Warning**: It is currently in alpha stage and may contain bugs or unfinished features.

 ## Features